microsoft/PowerApps-Samples/cds/orgsvc/C#/QueriesUsingLINQ/README.md

-# Sample: %title%
+# Sample: Query data using LINQ

-This sample shows how to %brief-description%.
+These samples show how to query business data using [Language-Integrated Query (LINQ)](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/introduction-to-linq-queries).

 ## How to run this sample

 See [How to run samples](https://github.com/microsoft/PowerApps-Samples/blob/master/cds/README.md) for information about how to run this sample.
+There are multiple projects in the solution.
+Each project demonstrates some aspect of LINQ queries.

 ## What this sample does

-%full-description%
+Read each sample's comments to find out what each sample does.
+There are samples that:
+* Create a simple LINQ query
+* Create a LINQ query using entity late binding
+* Retrieve multiple records using condition operators
+* Complex queries - a wide assortment of LINQ examples

 ## How this sample works